henryJ099123/interpreters/notes/ch23_notes.md

     - but...what's all this about local variables?
     - they should just vanish and start over...
     - which means if there's a scope change I need to downgrade a scope
+    - done!
+And added `break` statements as well

 3. Control flow constructs have been pretty set-in-stone.
 Code has focused on being more declarative and high level, not on imperative control flow.
 Try to invent a useful, novel control flow feature for Lox.
 In practice, this isn't usually *that* helpful, as users in essence must be forced to learn an unfamiliar notation, but it's a good chance to practice design skills.
+    - This could just be my `aftereach` implementation...which I *could* do now
+    - I might save this for later